 Since exclusions take away some of the coverage of the policy, the law requires that they be clearly written and very specific.
 In the event of a reasonable difference of opinion over how to interpret the meaning of an exclusion, a court generally will resolve the dispute in favor of the policyholder.
 Typically, they adopt the narrowest or most restrictive interpretation.

 Property or business owners policies intend to cover loss to the business from damage to the property.
 They generally contain a number of exclusions.
 Being aware of the policy exclusions is just as important as knowing what its coverages are.

 It is important to remember that all insurance policies are unique and have different characteristics and exclusions.
-Exclusions can vary by location and by type of business being covered.
-Some exclusions can be insured by adding a rider to the policy for an additional premium.
+Exclusions can vary by location and by type of business.
+Adding a rider to the policy for an additional premium can insure some exclusions.